SamuelPerez/ZOL_851/README.md

 ZOL_851
 =======

-This is to store files for ZOL 851 course at MSU.
+This directory is to store files for ZOL 851 course at MSU.

+Hi, this is Sam. *This is to show* how markdown works!

+Let's make a list.
+1. This is a point.
+2. This is another point.